Kappy (KAPPY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kappy Historical Price

-According to the latest data gathered on Kappy live price page, the current price of Kappy is 0USD.
-The circulating supply of Kappy(KAPPY) is 999.37M KAPPY , giving it a market capitalization of $64.03K.
+According to the latest data gathered on Kappy live price page, the current price of Kappy is 0.00007335USD.
+The circulating supply of Kappy(KAPPY) is 999.37M KAPPY , giving it a market capitalization of $73.30K.

 The Kappy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KAPPY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.